rcrowther/django-taxonomy/README.md

 ## Why you may or may not want this app
 Pro
 - It's simple
-- Terms are subclassed and can be customiised
+- Terms can be customised
 - It's got displays and Admin builtin

 Con
-- No multiparent (node map) option
+- No multi-parent (node map) option
 - Poor at finding descendant Term elements, so poor the functionality has not been implemented
-- There's pages of README for 300 lines
+- 300 lines of code but a lot of README

 If you want the standard, get [TreeBeard](https://github.com/django-treebeard/django-treebeard).
 If you are building a shopping site, you want an MPTT or maybe Treebeard's PathTree implementation.
 This is not that app.

-This app has only one (non)feature over the heavyweights here.
+This app has only one (non)feature over the heavyweights.
 It is simple.
 It has no dependencies.
 It has only 300 (or near) lines of core code.
 It has a bone-simple SQL layout, so simple you can fix it with 'dbshell'.
 So if you don't need the weight, but want to catalogue some uploads, or gather pages on a website, you may prefer this.

 ## Overview
 Taxonomy has a model 'TermBase', which you can extend with whatever data you want.
 Every subclass of TermBase becomes a tree of terms.

 The base is called 'Term' because, well, that's the name (sometimes people use 'Node').
 It's not really a Category because the full structure, a Taxonomy, is a tree of Terms, not a freestanding or otherwise organised set of Categories.
-To vaoid puzzling end users, I suggest you call all public facing display a 'Category'
+To avoid puzzling end users, I suggest you call all public facing display a 'Category'

-An element is any Django object/Model attached to a Term.
+An Element is any Django Model instance attached to a Term.
 The join is usually through a Foreign key.

 ## If you have done this before